alpha60-devops/alpha60-results/README.md

-# alpha60-results in csv and json
+# alpha60-results

-See <a href="https://alpha60-devops.github.io/alpha60-results/">interchange format</a> details.
+This is the entry point for data analysis for the Alpha60 project.